CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 # Exercise 7 : Explore Microsoft EndPoint Manager

 Microsoft Endpoint Manager helps deliver the modern workplace and modern management to keep your data secure, in the cloud and on-premises.
 Endpoint Manager includes the services and tools you use to manage and monitor mobile devices, desktop computers, virtual machines, embedded devices, and servers.
 Endpoint Manager combines services like Microsoft Intune, Configuration Manager, Desktop Analytics, co-management, and Windows Autopilot.

+In this exercise, you will explore various available options in Microsoft EndPoint Manager.

 1. Switch back to **Admin Center** portal, from the navigation menu scroll down to Admin centers, and select **Endpoint Manager**.
 This will redirect you to the Endpoint Manager admin center.